-As of May 8, 2013, we had 9 total employees, 7 full-time and 2 part-time employees.
-In addition to our full time employees, we engage consultants to serve several important managerial and non-managerial functions for us including serving as officers and to performing professional, geological and administrative functions.
+As of September 23, 2013, we had 9 total employees, 7 full-time and 2 part-time employees.
+In addition to our full time employees, we engage consultants to serve several important managerial and non-managerial functions for us.

 MADAGASCAR PROPERTIES